Where systems find their own way.

 Sensing Leadership

-Depth as the foundation of genuine organisational life
+Depth as the Foundation of Organisational Health

 Ecological Grief & Reconnection

-The work moves toward that.
+The work moves directly toward that.

 The Place